 The Best Guacamole

-- 4.5 oz diced green chilies drained well
+- 4.5 ounces diced green chiles drained well

 - 1/4 tsp black pepper

-- In a large bowl, mash up the avocados.
-Then mix in the tomatoes, diced green chilies, onion, lemon juice, and lime juice.
+- In a large bowl, mash up two avocados.
+Then mix in the third diced avocado, green chiles, onion, cilantro, garlic, lime juice, salt, and pepper.